SAP-archive/docs/concepts/collaboration/organizations.md

 Public organizations, their public bots, and members are visible to all.
 Private organizations, their bots, and members are visible only to the members of the organization.

-You can change an **organization** from private to public in the settings for your organization.
-The existing private bots of the organization will remain visible only to the members of the organization.
-(Note: To change a **bot** from private to public, go to the settings for the bot and click **Danger Zone** and then **MAKE PUBLIC**.)

 ## Manage an organization

 An organization must always have at least one administrator.
 If an organization has only one administrator, the administrator will be unable to update their own role, remove themselves from the organization, or delete their account until they make another member an administrator.